 Heat a medium non-stick pan over medium heat.
 Add 2 tsp. olive oil and shallot to hot pan.
 Stir occasionally until golden brown and tender, 3-5 minutes.

 Remove from burner.
-Transfer shallot to a plate and season with a pinch of salt.
+Transfer shallot to a plate.

 Reserve pan; no need to wipe clean.